-You’ll also want to be able to see into any cabinets or drawers where you’ll be searching through tiny spice bottles or small gadgets; it definitely helps in a spice kitchen.
+You’ll also want to be able to see into any cabinets doors or drawers where you’ll be searching through tiny spice bottles or small gadgets; it definitely helps in a spice kitchen.
 Make sure your ambient lighting is bright enough so you can at least find what you need without having to get a flashlight.
 Recessed lights that can be angled towards cabinets can help with this.

 The Task Layer

 When planning task lighting, it’s important to think about what’s happening where.
-Main kitchen work areas include the stove, your sink, and any countertops.
+Main kitchen work areas include the stove, your sink, and any kitchen countertops.
 These are spaces where you’ll need task lighting.
 Islands will need task lighting as well, especially if you have family or guests who like to give you a hand.